Nadia Nadim: Personal life

-Nadim attended medical school at Aarhus University (remotely during the football season) with the aim of becoming a surgeon when her playing days are over.
+Nadim attended medical school at Aarhus University (remotely during the football season) with the aim of becoming a reconstructive surgeon when her playing days are over, with the aim of helping refugees.
 In 2020, she was assisting in surgery.
 She qualified as a doctor in January 2022.

 Nadim is Muslim, and speaks eight languages.

 Afghan singer Aryana Sayeed is her aunt.

 In 2018, Forbes ranked her Number 20 in their "Most Powerful Women in International Sports" list.

 In 2024, Corriere della Sera included her in its "Women of the year" list.

 Her mother, Hamida Nadim, was killed in a motor vehicle accident on 23 November 2022, aged 57.
 When Nadia learned that her mother had died, she departed during her work as a pundit for British broadcaster ITV at the Denmark–Tunisia match in the Men's World Cup.

-On August 9, 2024, Nadim married her long-term partner Idrees in Istanbul, Türkiye.
+On August 9, 2024, Nadim married her long-term partner Idrees in Istanbul.
 Nadim's aunt Aryana Sayeed performed at the wedding.
-According to Nadim's sister, the couple had met when they both resided in Viby near Aarhus.
+According to Nadim's sister, the couple had met when they both resided in Viby J near Aarhus.